If you do not find answers to your questions, please Contact us today!

 Since our technology was created to produce 2 dimensional parts with fine features and / or high tolerances, many materials processed are less than 3mm (0.125”) thick.
 However, depending on the material, features and tolerance levels, we are capable of cutting considerably thicker material.

 Almost any material can be cut using our technology.
 Some types of glass and other extremely brittle materials cannot be cut.
-Many plastics and ceramics that are challenging to laser technology can be cut by Microwaterjet®.
-Where wire EDM is limited to conductive materials only, conductivity is not a requirement for Microwaterjet® technology.
+Many plastics and ceramics that are challenging to laser technology can be cut by Microwaterjet® and MACROWATERJET.

 Much like traditional abrasive water jet cutting, we also use an abrasive for almost every cutting job.
 In rare cases, we can cut using water only if the material is both soft and thin.
 No metallic materials can be cut without abrasive using our process.